CiscoDevNet/Create2018/Paul Giblin/README.md

 ### Open code as a project in PyCharm CE and configure VENV

+* File -> Open -> select the directory -> click Open

+  This will open the project in PyCharm, if you did it correctly, the top level directory should have run.py in it.

-open -> select the directory -> click open load preferences -> project:digital-project-manager -> Project Interpreter -> select gear icon
+* Open Preferences -> "Project:digital-project-manager" -> Project Interpreter -> click on the gear icon -> choose "Add local..."

-Make sure new Virtualenv Environment is selected, and it points to your Python 3.6 instance for the base interpreter Click "Install Packaging tools" if prompted open run.py -> banner at the head should prompt to install requirements, install them click the Run/Debug Configuration drop down (next to the play icon) and select edit configurations Click +, then Python
+* Make sure new Virtualenv Environment is selected, and it points to your Python 3.6 instance for the base interpreter

+  Virtualenv is installed as part of PyCharm, but can also be run independently.
+Virtualenv copies the interpreter to a local directory, and any packages installed are also copied.
+This gives us a clean environment to work with, independent of any global configuration your operating system may have.

+* Click "Install Packaging tools" if prompted

+* Open run.py -> banner at the head should prompt to install requirements, install them

+* Click the Run/Debug Configuration drop down (next to the play icon) and select edit configurations

+* Click +, then Python

-Enter python3.6-dpm for the name and configure the Script Path field to point to run.py in the root directory of the project Click play, Flask should indicate the application is running
+* Enter python3.6-dpm for the name and configure the Script Path field to point to run.py in the root directory of the project

+* Click play, Flask should indicate the application is running